Prevent Referral Data

 The success of the Prevent Strategy rests on organisations and communities being able to make referrals about people they are concerned may be drawn into terrorism.
 Police Scotland works to take initial receipt of these referrals and thereafter coordinates an appropriate multi-agency response to safeguard the individual.

-In our efforts to be as transparent as possible about Prevent, Police Scotland has, along with partners, taken the decision to publish the data regarding Prevent referrals from 2015/16, and all these documents can be downloaded at the bottom of this page.
+In our efforts to be as transparent as possible about Prevent, Police Scotland has, along with partners, taken the decision to publish the data regarding Prevent referrals and these annual documents can be downloaded at the bottom of this page.

 A short Q&A briefing on Prevent can also be found here (Prevent Q&A), which provides more information regarding the referral data.